vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 ### When do users get a "soft decline" and need to complete a 3-D Secure verification?

 Vipps handles everything related to "soft declines" and 3-D Secure.
+Vipps also handles BankID verification, when that is required.
 There is nothing a merchant needs to to.

 Vipps uses delegated SCA (Secure Customer Authentication) from the banks, and